r0light/cna-quality-model/docs/_pages/index.md

     * **Configuration stored in specialized services** (Service, Backing Data, Backing Service)
       *By storing configuration values in specialized services and not only environment variables for example, changing configurations is facilitated and updating configurations of runnning components can be enabled.*
       Ibryam2020 19 "Configuration Resource"; Richardson2019 11.2 "Designing configurable services"; Arundel2019 10 "ConfigMaps"; Bastani2017 2 "Centralized, Journaled Configuration", Bastani2017 2 "Refreshable Configuration"
+  * **Contract-based** (Service, Endpoint)
+    *By defining contracts for links, changes to endpoints can be evaluated by their impact on the contract and delayed when a contract would be broken.
+That way consumers of endpoints can adapt to changes when necessary.*
+    Define Service Contracts That Do Not Leak Internal Details; Bastani2017 4 "Consumer-Driven Contract Testing" (Use contracts for APIs to test against)
 * Installability
   * **Standardized self-contained deployment unit** (Component)
     *The components of a cloud-native applications should be deployed as standardized self-contained units so that the same artifact can reliably be installed and run in different environments and on different infrastructure.*